 We look at several variables concerning sexual debut of the youth-whether they have ever had sex, age at first sex, whether it was consensual, whether a condom was used, and the age of the partner during this time.
-These results are based only on youth who had sex after the baseline in 2013 (or had never had sex).
-Youth in treatment households were 9 PP less likely to have ever had sex, a significant and large effect, representing an 11 per cent decrease over the baseline mean of 82 per cent.
+These results are based only on youth who had sex after the baseline in 2013 (or had never had sex at the start of the program).
+Youth in treatment households were eight PP less likely to have ever had sex, a significant and large effect-32 per cent lower than the control mean of 24.5 per cent.
 Age at first sex is 0.11 years higher among T youth but this effect is not statistically significant.

 Girls in HSCT beneficiary households were likely to be older at sexual debut; boys were likely to be younger at first sex but this effect is only marginally significant (Table 13.4.2).
-These figures are lower than national figures reported in the ZDHS for adults age 25-49, where median age at debut is 187 and 20.5 for females and males respectively.
-Males in the HSCT sample were almost 17 percentage points less likely to have ever had sex than females.
+These figures are lower than national figures reported in the ZDHS for adults age 25-49, where median age at debut is 18.7 and 20.5 for females and males respectively.
+Males in the HSCT groups were almost 12 percentage points less likely to have ever had sex than males in the control group.
 An unexpected finding is that girls were significantly less likely to report using a condom at the time of first sex.